khanjal/RaptorPanel/README.md

-# RaptorPanel
+# Raptor Panel (vNext)
-Minecraft Server Admin Panel
+Raptor Panel is getting a fresh start using the latest technologies based on ASP.Net vNext.

 ### Pages
 * http://khanjal.github.io/RaptorPanel